JanDornbusch/ClojureWebTutorial/Readme.md

 - [ ] Buddie or Friend, React/Goog?, Stacktrace...

 ##Missing explanations?
-Clojure is a really self reading language.
+Clojure is a really self explaining (by reading) language.
 This is why I mostly show code samples and explain basics beside them, but not the code itselfe.
 If there is a part you would like to know the code more in detail, let me know.

 ## Questions?
 In case you are missing information or do not understand what I tried to express let me know and I will see if I can change it or add them within this tutorial.